TudorZgimbau/TudorZgimbau/README.md

 # print("Hello world 👋")

-I'm Tudor, a developer and business enthusiast from Romania.
-I've been part of a startup founding team, launched my own product, and collaborated on technical and business aspects for other projects.
+I'm Tudor, a developer from Romania.
+After being involved in tech startups and learning about both the technical and business aspects of working with such companies, I've decided to give algorithmic trading a try and I'm currently focused on expanding my knowledge in the financial area.

 If you want to know who I am and how I got here, check out my story: https://www.tudor-zgimbau.dev/blog/who_am_i

-My preferred programming language is Python, but I also have experience in the JavaScript ecosystem with little bits of TypeScript.

 ## Links & contact:
    - email: tudor.zgimbau@gmail.com